Schoenberg: Moses und Aron

 Yes, Schoenberg's only full length opera is ostensibly about the flight of the Israelites from Egypt, and in the early 1970s Jean-Marie Straub and Danièle Huillet actually brought forth a filmed production that's set and shot in the Sinai.
 It doesn't work.
 The obvious incongruity of twelve-tone music in the desert accompanying ephod-clad dancers totally undermines the suspended disbelief.
 More to the point though, Moses und Aron is the quintessential metaphorical opera.
 It's really about the tension between God and the Word, between the modern composer and recalcitrant audiences, between the concept in your head vs. one's imperfect efforts at representing it tangibly, and every other formulation of the essential dilemma between an idea and its vulgarization.
 Clearly, it's a thesis not tied down to a Biblical timespace.
 And although there's indeed some tone painting in Schoenberg's score (the flute waltz accompanying Aron's first entrance is suggestive of his happy-go-lucky personality in contrast to the chronically "serious" Moses, and the dance rhythms of the Second Act orgy scene are certainly graphic in their own way), Moses und Aron is not atmospheric in the mold of other modernist operas like Wozzeck, Lady Macbeth of Mtsensk, The Nightingale, L'Enfant et les Sortilèges, etc., and its music certainly doesn't conjure up stereotypical images of Exodus and Ancient Egypt.

-Taking all this into account, a successful staging of Moses und Aron requires musicians capable of dealing with its technical challenges, a creative team with an awesome theatrical and visual concept, uninhibited actors (the orgy scene in the Second Act has been rendered convincingly only in recent years with producers willing to literally strip their players), and an audience equipped to grasp Schoenberg's language and aesthetic.
+Taking all this into account, a successful staging of Moses und Aron requires musicians capable of dealing with its technical challenges, a creative team with an awesome theatrical and visual concept, uninhibited actors (the orgy scene in the Second Act has been rendered convincingly only in recent years with directors willing to literally strip their players), and an audience equipped to grasp Schoenberg's language and aesthetic.
 These conditions have finally begun to coalesce, and we're lucky to be alive at a time when this opera is blossoming onstage through some great productions.

 The two brothers haggle a bit over their bargain, in which Aron agrees to be Moses' mouthpiece.
 This leads at about the 14:15 mark to Moses' line Reinige dein Denken, lös es von Wertlosem, weihe es Wahrem! ("Purify your thinking, free it from worthless thoughts, let it be righteous!").
 It's a famous passage, and a good opportunity to talk more about the music.
 You may already know the basic points: that the inarticulate Moses is forced to mutter in sprechstimme (heightened speech notated with approximate pitches but precise rhythms) whereas his eloquent brother Aron sings normally as a tenor, and that the music is cast in an uncompromising twelve-tone idiom.
 Much has also been made of the fact that Schoenberg constructed the entire opera out of a single combinatorial row, but what's more important from a listener's perspective is that this row is constructed almost entirely of seconds (frequently inverted into sevenths) and tritones, guaranteeing that the result will be relentlessly angular and dissonant.
 Reinige dein Denken offers one of the clearest melodic statements of the full row, in the bass instruments following the rhythm of Moses' words.